hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 shown: the image is chopped off at the bottom.
 The protein has a handful of structural features (shown in the top 5 rows).
 See the legend at the top of the figure for more information.
-Motif instances which are manually annotated in the database appear as read or yellow ovals in the graphic.
+Motif instances which are manually annotated in the database appear as red or yellow ovals in the graphic.
 Blue/gray square represent predicted motif occurrences (which are further discussed in Basic Protocol 3: Predicting ELMs in sequences)